 A dearth of information about hate crimes in America has inspired a reporting project: the ProPublica-led “Documenting Hate.”
 The chart above makes an awfully convincing case for why such an initiative is needed.
 The two most commonly cited sources for bias attacks, the FBI’s Uniform Crime Report and the National Crime Victimization Survey, conducted by the Bureau of Justice Statistics (BJS), come to vastly different conclusions about the prevalence of such attacks.
 Neither source provides much granular detail about the nature of the threat.

 The FBI’s statistics are based on reports collected from 15,000 law enforcement agencies — about 80 percent of the total.
 Reporting is voluntary and many state, city and local police agencies fail to report the data or simply don’t collect it.
-In addition, thousands of hate incidents are not reported to the authorities in the first place.
+In addition, more than half of hate incidents are not reported to the authorities in the first place.

 The crime victim survey suggests the true number is far higher: it estimates 1.4 million hate crimes between 2010 and 2015.
 An estimated 46,500 of these hate crimes — 3 percent — were committed with a firearm, according to an analysis of BJS data by the Center for American Progress, a left-leaning public policy group.
 That works out to about 20 a day.
 Even if that is a small fraction of the total, that seems a startlingly high number of incidents.